Hoyasumii/avengers-endgame/README.md

 THOR (2012): You'll be fine, Stark.
 Stay with us!
 I'll try something, okay?
 I have no idea if it's gonna work.

-[Thor 2012 uses the Mjolnir as the def
+[Thor 2012 uses the Mjolnir as the defi